List of Mobile Suit Gundam 00 characters: Mobile Suit Gundam 00P

-Grave Violento is a third generation meister and agent for Celestial Being; he is eventually revealed to be a combat type Innovade.
+Grave Violento is a third generation meister and agent for Celestial Being.
+He is eventually revealed to be a combat type Innovade.
 Meister of GN-XXX Gundam Rasiel.
-Despite his designation as a meister, Grave spends more time acting as an agent to acquire information on military operations in preparation for Celestial Being's debut and protecting the organization by manipulating intelligence to ensure Celestial Being remains a secret it begins its armed interventions.
-Because of his role as an agent, he is also responsible for locating potential Gundam Meisters for the fourth generation Gundams; Grave personally recruits Neil Dylandy and Allelujah Haptism as Meisters.
+Despite his designation as a meister, Grave spends more time acting as an agent to acquire information on military operations in preparation for Celestial Being's debut and protecting the organization by manipulating intelligence to ensure Celestial Being remains a secret as it begins its armed interventions.
+Because of his role as an agent, he is also responsible for locating potential Gundam Meisters for the fourth generation Gundams.
+Grave personally recruits Neil Dylandy and Allelujah Haptism as Meisters.
 Despite diligently following the orders of Veda, Grave gradually becomes suspicious of Veda's directives and eventually opposes and chooses not to complete them.